dynaconf/dynaconf/README.md

 'DYNADB'
 ```

+> namespace() and using_namespace() takes optional argument **clean** defaults to True.
+If you want to keep the pre-loaded values when switching namespaces set it to False.

 # casting values from envvars

 Sometimes you need to set some values as specific types, boolean, integer, float or lists and dicts.